 Offered at South University, Austin; South University, Columbia; South University, Montgomery; South University, Online Programs; South University, Richmond; South University, Savannah; South University, Tampa; South University, Virginia Beach; and South University, West Palm Beach

 Bachelor of Science in Criminal Justice degree program is designed to give students broad perspectives on the causes of crime and critical insights to the functions of the components of the criminal justice system.

 - Demonstrate mastery of skills in the areas of theoretical and applied criminal justice as well as in principles and practices to effectively solve a variety of field-based problems.

 - Understand the causes of crime and delinquency, the process of adjudicating criminal cases, and the major components of the criminal justice system.

 - Demonstrate effective communication and ethical skills as applied to the discipline.

-- Develop techniques to effectively interpret and use research methodology and scientific reasoning to study crime and justice.
+- Develop the techniques to effectively interpret and make use of research methodology and to apply scientific reasoning to the study of crime and justice.